Virtua Fighter

 Name Command Description

-Drop Kick (ドロップキック) HOLD RightK during Giant Leap's ascent Wolf performs a jumping dropkick, which if whiffs or hits the opponent causes Wolf to land on his back, entering a knocked down state.
+Drop Kick (ドロップキック) HOLD RightK during Giant Leap's ascent Wolf performs a jumping front dropkick, which if whiffs or hits the opponent causes Wolf to land on his back, entering a knocked down state.

 Move list (down attacks)